 - a) Collected evidence can be used as court proof.
-Data is indisputable and secured such that the operator of the compliance checking interrogator can prove the integrity and authenticity of the data in case of dispute. - b) The data required for compliance checking is read only, since the operator of the interrogator does not interfere with the working of the OBE. - c) All attributes, standardised at the time of personalisation of the OBE, are present in the OBE such that an operator of an interrogator essentially can read the same data from all OBE independent of type and make.
+Data is indisputable and secured such that the operator of the compliance checking interrogator can prove the integrity and authenticity of the data in case of dispute. - b) The data required for compliance checking is read only, since the operator of the interrogator does not interfere with the working of the OBE. - c) All attributes, standardized at the time of personalization of the OBE, are present in the OBE such that an operator of an interrogator can essentially read the same data from all OBE, independent of the type and make.
 In case an attribute does not make sense in a certain OBE implementation, a value assignment for "not applicable" or "not defined" is provided in each case.
-An OBE compliant to the first edition will not answer with such a response for new attributes introduced in the current edition of this document.
+An OBE compliant to the first edition of this document will not answer with such a response for new attributes introduced in the current edition of this document. - d) The attributes, derived from the individual toll regime are of general importance for all toll system types (motorway tolling, area tolling, tolls for ferries, bridges, tunnels, cordon pricing, etc.).

-- d) The attributes, derived from the individual toll regime, are of general importance for all toll system types (motorway tolling, area tolling, tolls for ferries, bridges, tunnels, cordon pricing, etc.). - e) The attributes apply to all OBE architectures, and especially to both thin (edge-light) and fat (edge heavy) client architectures.
-The interrogator is intended to receive essentially the same information irrespective of the type of OBE.
+e) The attributes apply to all OBE architectures, and especially to both thin (edge-light) and fat (edge heavy) client architectures.
+The interrogator is intended to receive essentially the same information, irrespective of the type of OBE.

-It is assumed that the prime objective of the operator of the compliance checking interrogator is to check whether the user has fulfilled his obligations, especially:
+It is assumed that the prime objective of the operator of the compliance checking interrogation is to check whether the user has fulfilled its obligations, in particular: